stevej/configgy/README.md

 The config file format is simple and clean.
 It borrows from XML, but isn't XML.
 It has a few advanced features, but limits itself to representing a nested structure of key/value pairs.
 It is always in UTF-8.
+Key names are always case-insensitive.

 Values are set like so: